Allow More New Housing Within the Urban Core

 Home prices in Seattle have seen dramatic increases in the last few decades, as the land within the urban growth boundaries has been built up, and the population continues to grow, increasing competition for a fixed number of available homes.
 For people that have a substantial proportion of their wealth invested in their house, what effect rezoning would have on their savings is an important question.
 While that effect is difficult to calculate in advance, here are some ways to think about it.

 A rezone would allow more people to live on the same lot, which leaves each person paying less for their share of the land, but the overall price of the land could go up as a result because a group of people can afford to pay more than one person alone.
-Moreover, with increased density are likely to come increased amenities: stores, coffeeshops, restaurants in the vicinity, and that will make living there more desirable.
+Moreover, with increased density are likely to come increased amenities: stores, coffeeshops, restaurants in the vicinity, that will make the neighborhood more desirable.
 Some homeowners worry that their land value would go down, because if their house is sharing the neighborhood with apartment buildings, with more people and less parking it will be less desirable.

 Will rezoning raise property taxes for current owners of single family houses?